instore/slate/source/index.html.md

 # Introduction

-Instore parter API docs.  v2.0
+Instore partner API docs.  v2.0

 # A note on numbers